Venafi/vault-pki-backend-venafi/README-ADVANCED.md

     Or go to the URL https://127.0.0.1:2443.

 1. You also can verify how the Vault is working without using a HashiCorp Consul Template.
-Run the following commands for Fake, Platform and Cloud endpoints, respectively:
+Run the following commands for Fake, Certificate Manager, Self-Hosted and Certificate Manager, SaaS endpoints, respectively:

     ```text
     make fake -e